 4. Lady Gaga

-Gaga is an active advocate for many issues for which she is passionate.
-She is never one to shy away from the spotlight.
+Gaga has truly become an icon of pop music and a role model for millions.
+She is an active advocate for many issues for which she is passionate, and she is never one to shy away from the spotlight.

 The rap talents of Drake left fans of the 2010s in awe and hungry for more every time he dropped an album.

 Drake came from a small home in Canada, where he and his mother lived until he landed a role in the television show Degrassi: The Next Generation.

 He began recording music in the late 2000s and reached fame with his debut album Thank Me Later in 2010.
 Drake got caught in a tug-of-war between labels when his music began attracting an international audience.

 As the decade progressed, Drake released several hit albums and songs, including the certified-Diamond 2016 song “One Dance,” featuring Wizkid and Kyla, which was #1 in multiple charts in the US and internationally.